SteveOGallagher/ultimate-banner-builder/README.md

 - Create an img folder in each size's src directory and build these out into GDN sizes
 - Allow for a master to be worked on before creating all versions using the same general animation and style/structure adjustments.
 - Ensure that GDN folders are only created if 'GDN' is set to 'true'.
+- Auto zip GDN folders by banner size and by containing GDN folder.

 ## To Do
 - For dynamic ads requiring GDN versions, allow for multiple versions of the same ad size with different content.
-- npm or gulp auto zip GDN folders by banner size
 - Make final improvements on base level banner build template

 ## Nice To Have